preethi-projournal/preethi-projournal/README.md

   Make sure you have Node.js and Postman installed.

 git clone https://github.com/preethi-projournal/preethi-projournal.git

 npm install

-npm start
-Your app should now be running on localhost:3000.
+npm startYour app should now be running on localhost:3000.